dikshantsagar/dikshantsagar.github.io/content/english/_index.md

 <br><br>
 ## Recent News

+- Paper titled "<b>MuSARCyto: Multi-Head Self-Attention-Based Representation Learning for Unsupervised Clustering of Cytometry Data</b>" has been accepted in the Cytometry A Journal.
+(August 2024)

 - Paper titled "<b>Enhancing Drug Discovery via Physics-Guided Deep Generative Models</b>" has been accepted at the Computational Structural Bioinformatics Workshop 2024, Boston, MA.
 (November, 2024)

 - Extended paper titled "<b>Detection of Large Vessel Occlusion in Ischemic Stroke Patients using Deep Residual Distilled Convolutional Networks</b>" got accepted to the International Journal of Semantic Computing.
 (June 2024)